Stephen Robinson: Career

 Robinson began applying to become an astronaut in 1983, and was selected to join NASA Astronaut Corps in 1995.
 He has flown on four Space Shuttle missions: STS-85, STS-95, STS-114 and STS-130.
 Robinson served as backup flight engineer for the International Space Station Expedition 4.

 On August 3, 2005, as a Mission Specialist (and Flight Engineer) on STS-114, the first Return to Flight mission following the Space Shuttle Columbia disaster, Robinson became the first human to perform an in-flight repair to the Shuttle's exterior.
 Robinson was sent to remove two protruding gap fillers on Discoverys heat shield, after engineers determined they might pose a danger upon re-entry.
 Robinson successfully removed the loose material while the Discovery was docked to the International Space Station.
 Robinson performed another "first" on STS-114 when he made the first podcast from space (transcript & audio) on August 7, 2005.
 His self-portrait took during the repair was considered one of the early space selfies.

 Robinson served as a mission specialist and flight engineer on STS-130, which launched on February 8, 2010, and rendezvoused with the International Space Station on February 10.
 As Intravehicular Officer, he choreographed the three EVAs involved with the installation and activation of the Node 3 module and Cupola.

 Robinson also served as CAPCOM for various Space Shuttle missions.

-He retired from the Astronaut Corps in July 2012 to take a teaching position as a full-time professor in the Mechanical and Aerospace Engineering department at University of California at Davis.
-"Steve will be sorely missed by the Astronaut Office," said Janet Kavandi, Director of Flight Crew Operations.
-"He was a fellow classmate, and I will personally miss his ever-positive attitude and smiling face.
-We wish him the best in his future endeavors, and we are confident that he will be a positive influence and wonderful mentor to inquisitive minds at the University of California at Davis."
+He retired from the Astronaut Corps in July 2012 to take a teaching position as a full-time professor in the Mechanical and Aerospace Engineering department at University of California, Davis.
 Robinson currently directs the UC Davis Center for Human/Robotics/Vehicle Integration and Performance (HRVIP).